-A. After you have contacted your IRA administrator, please alert Gift Accounting at William & Mary (with a note to IRA Processing at the address above, or call (757) 221-1008) that you will be sending an IRA charitable distribution check and identify how you wish your check to be allocated once it is received at

-William & Mary.
-Please note that William & Mary is generally closed between December 24th and January 1st of each year.

-Q. Can these distributions be used to fund charitable remainder trusts, charitable gift annuities, or other charitable income plans?

-A. No. Donors cannot receive any benefit of value from the charitable organization in conjunction with these distributions.
+- A. After you have contacted your IRA administrator, please alert Gift Accounting at William & Mary (with a note to IRA Processing at the address above, or call (757) 221-1008) that you will be sending an IRA charitable distribution check and identify how you wish your check to be allocated once it is received at William & Mary.
+Please note that William & Mary is generally closed between December 24th and January 1st of each year. - Q. Can these distributions be used to fund charitable remainder trusts, charitable gift annuities, or other charitable income plans? - A. No. Donors cannot receive any benefit of value from the charitable organization in conjunction with these distributions.

-Q. Can these distributions be used to satisfy a previous pledge to William & Mary?

-A. Yes.

-Q. Can I qualify for benefits for my charitable distribution from my IRA?

-A. Unfortunately, no. The IRS prohibits the donor of a charitable IRA distribution from receiving any benefits from the charity as a result of the gift.
+- Q. Can these distributions be used to satisfy a previous pledge to William & Mary? - A. Yes. - Q. Can I qualify for benefits for my charitable distribution from my IRA? - A. Unfortunately, no. The IRS prohibits the donor of a charitable IRA distribution from receiving any benefits from the charity as a result of the gift.
 A donor, however, can pay for the cost of the benefits to the charity by separate check (not as a charitable distribution from the IRA) if the donor wishes to receive such benefits.
-Ineligible benefits include auctions, raffle tickets, dinners or events, parking passes, premium athletic event seating, or any other type of quid-pro-quo transactions.

-Q. How can I determine if this is appropriate for me?

-A. You are encouraged to consult your professional advisor before making a decision.
-If you have accumulated more assets than you and your advisor believe necessary for your current and future needs, a charitable distribution from your IRA may be appropriate.
-Or, if your income from other sources is sufficient, you may wish to consider directing a portion of your Required Minimum Distributions (RMDs) to William & Mary.
+Ineligible benefits include auctions, raffle tickets, dinners or events, parking passes, premium athletic event seating, or any other type of quid-pro-quo transactions. - Q. How can I determine if this is appropriate for me? - A. You are encouraged to consult your professional advisor before making a decision.
+If you have accumulated more assets than you and your advisor believe necessary for your current and future needs, a charitable distribution from your IRA may be appropriate. - Q. Any other charitable planning opportunities? - A. Some individuals may wish to consider charitable distributions from their IRAs as part of their overall estate plan to reduce estate taxes and the income taxes that must be paid when IRAs are left to family and other non-charitable beneficiaries.
+Again, you are encouraged to discuss your plans with your professional advisor before making a decision.